Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.menu.item/-browser-menu-item-toolbar/-two-state-button/-init-.md

 `isInPrimaryState` - Lambda to return true/false to indicate if this button should be primary or secondary.

 `disableInSecondaryState` - Optional boolean to disable the button when in secondary state.

+`longClickListener` - Callback to be invoked when the button is long clicked.

 `listener` - Callback to be invoked when the button is pressed.